oncesk/yii-node-socket/README.md

     ],
 ```

- * Register Yii component, need to add into **frontend/config/main.php in your frontend application**:
+ * Register Yii component, need to add into **frontend/config/main.php in your frontend application, it's also needed in console/config/main**:

 ```php
 		'nodeSocket' => [